projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 The ACRN Device Manager (DM) virtual memory allocation uses the HugeTLB mechanism.
 (You can read more about `HugeTLB in the linux kernel <https://linuxgazette.net/155/krishnakumar.html>`_ for more information about how this mechanism works.)
 For hugeTLB to work with 1GB huge page reservation in runtime, it is possible fail sometime.
-to guarantee 1G huge page reservation you'll need to set SOS command line to reserve manually For a (large) 1GB huge page reservation, add ``hugepagesz=1G hugepages=reserved_pg_num`` (for example, ``hugepagesz=1G hugepages=4``) to the SOS cmdline in ``acrn.conf`` (for EFI)
+This will make DM fall back to use 2M huge pages.
+If you want to guarantee 1G huge page reservation you'll need to set SOS command line to reserve manually For a (large) 1GB huge page reservation, add ``hugepagesz=1G hugepages=reserved_pg_num`` (for example, ``hugepagesz=1G hugepages=4``) to the SOS cmdline in ``acrn.conf`` (for EFI)